Shin Megami Tensei: Strange Journey: Development

 There were two main reasons for developing the game for this platform: Kaneko felt that the portable design fit in well with Shin Megami Tensei gameplay philosophies, fellow role-playing game Etrian Odyssey had been a commercial success, it had the biggest install base among their target audience, and its nature as a portable game meant people could concentrate more on the game when knowing that they could end their play session with ease.
-The game's title was originally going to be Shin Megami Tensei IV, but due to the game's setting, it was decided to give it its own subtitle.
-The original inspiration behind the game's subtitle was the event horizon as associated with black holes.
+The inspiration behind the game's subtitle was the event horizon as associated with black holes.
 An early subtitle was "Strange Horizon", but this had been used in a previous unspecified video game setting.
 After Kaneko watched Amazing Journey: The Story of The Who, he and Eishida agreed on the title Strange Journey.
-Despite lacking a numeral, it is still a mainline entry in the Shin Megami Tensei series.
+Speaking in 2008 Kaneko described the decision not to brand the game as "Shin Megami Tensei IV" due to its different design goals, with Ishida clarifying in 2018 that the game was developed as a spin-off from the outset and gave them a lot of freedom with its setting and themes.

 When designing the game, the team aimed to appeal to hardcore gamers, with their main focus being on balancing gameplay and maintaining a challenging difficulty level.
 The gameplay was kept firmly within the traditions of the Megami Tensei series, while evolving and sometimes changing them.
 For example, the fusion system was re-designed to keep the game fast-paced, and former restrictions on skill inheritance were loosened to encourage experimentation.
 In contrast, the ability to fine-tune the main character's stats was removed.
 The battle system design and programming were both handled by Lancarse.
-The battle system was designed to provide ease of player, while aspects of demon alignment directly tied to the game's moral alignment system.
+The battle system was designed to provide ease of play, while aspects of demon alignment directly tied to the game's moral alignment system.
 The Demonica suit, which was tied into many of the game's systems, was designed around the concept of a spacesuit that included crucial software with which new demons could become visible and new areas could be explored.
 The multiplayer feature was originally conceived as players having contests between their demons, but this was decided against as it did not fit the game's atmosphere.
 Instead, the concept of demon exchanges was designed.
 Passwords were chosen over Wi-fi functions as it would make password exchanges through internet forums easier.